 - 1 can cooked lentils drained and rinsed

-- 1 tbsp tamari
+- 1 tablespoon tamari

-- 1 red onion
+- 1 red onion sliced

-- 2 tbsp maple syrup
+- 2 tablespoon maple syrup

-- 2 tbsp dried cranberries
+- 2 tablespoon dried cranberries

-- Handful of kale or spinach
+- Handful of kale or spinach optional

 - String to tie the squash for roasting

-Once the squash is roasted, scoop out the seeds with a spoon and discard.
+- Once the squash is roasted, scoop out the seeds with a spoon and discard.
 Now scoop an even track up from where the seeds were on both halves of the squash to allow space for stuffing.
-Add the scooped squash into the lentil stuffing and mix
+Add the scooped squash into the lentil stuffing and mix.

 - Now stuff the squash with all the lentil stuffing, top with the onions and kale and put the lid on.
 Carefully tie the string round the squash, pulling it tight to help it hold together.
 Place the squash back in the oven for 15 minutes at 200C.